Multinomial method for option pricing under Variance Gamma: Numerical results

 \subsection{Algorithm}

-In order to implement the multinomial method, we suggest the following algorithm: \begin{enumerate} \item Compute the transition probabilities vector (\ref{probabilities2}). \item Compute the up/down factors $u$ and $d$ (\ref{updown}) and then the vector of prices $S_N$ at terminal time $N$ as in Eq. (\ref{Discr_S2}). \item Evaluate the payoff of the option $V^N(S_N)$ at terminal time $N$. \item Compute the values of the option at the previous time level.
-The value is the conditional expectation given the current value of the price of the five future option values:
+We suggest the following algorithm for pricing with the multinomial method: \begin{enumerate} \item Compute the transition probabilities vector (\ref{probabilities2}). \item Compute the up/down factors $u$ and $d$ (\ref{updown}) and the vector of prices $S_N$ at terminal time $N$ as in Eq. (\ref{Discr_S2}). \item Evaluate the payoff of the option $V^N(S_N)$ at terminal time $N$. \item Given the option's values at time $t_{n+1}$ compute the values at time $t_n$.
+The value is the conditional expectation:

-\item In computing the price of an American option, the value at the previous time level is the maximum between the conditional expectation and the intrinsic value of the option.
+\item If computing the price of an American option, the value at the previous time level is the maximum between the conditional expectation and the intrinsic value of the option.
 For an American put we have:

-\item Iterate the algorithm until the initial time $t_0$. \end{enumerate} Fo the the parameters calibration with market data, sometimes it is common to estimate the historical values of the parameters and use them as initial guess for the least squares minimization.
-In the paper \cite{Se04}, there are explained methods for historical parameters estimation for the VG process.
-We used the simple method of moments to estimate the parameters for the data in Fig. \ref{FigPDF}.
-In our calculation we assume the following values for the risk neutral VG parameters:
+\item Iterate the algorithm until the initial time $t_0$. \end{enumerate} In the parameters calibration procedure, sometimes it is common to estimate first the historical parameters, and use them as initial guess for the least squares minimization that recovers the risk neutral parameters.
+In \cite{Se04} are presented several methods for historical parameters estimation of the VG density.
+We use the simple method of moments to estimate the parameters for the data in Fig. \ref{FigPDF}.
+In all future calculations we consider the risk neutral VG parameters in Table \ref{sample-table}.